MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-admin-troubleshooting-truncate.md

 **Additional option**

-In Talent, you might also be able to use the **People** workspace to view some hierarchy-related information.
+In Human Resources, you might also be able to use the **People** workspace to view some hierarchy-related information.